Mental health servicesin Australia

 Source: ICPC-2 International Classification of Primary Care, 2nd edition

-Data from the National Hospital Morbidity Database (NHMD) is the source for the Ambulatory-equivalent and Admitted patient sections of this online report.
+Data from the National Hospital Morbidity Database (NHMD) are the source for the Ambulatory-equivalent and Admitted patient sections of this online report.
 The definition of the scope of each section is provided in the section’s introduction or data source.
 Key elements of these definitions depend on the ICD–10–AM diagnosis codes and the Australian Classification of Health Interventions (ACHI) procedure codes.
 The codes in-scope are listed below.

 During the preparation of Mental health services in Australia 1999–00 (AIHW 2002), attention was given to ensuring that, for data on hospital separations from the NHMD, the definition of a ‘mental health-related diagnosis’ included all codes that were either clinically or statistically relevant to mental health.
 This definition was revised for Mental health services in Australia 2000–01 (AIHW 2003) to increase the accuracy of the data.
 More specifically, for the analyses of the 2000–01 National Hospital Morbidity data, a diagnosis was considered clinically relevant to mental health if: